A guide to the day

 - How much is enough?
 Encouraging critical reflection on sector practice with Jonathan Sanderson and Joe Shimwell, NUSTEM, Northumbria University

 - How can we embed STEM outreach into workplace culture?
-With Shamineh Mavalvala, WISE/IET
+With Shamineh Mavalvala and Morgan Payne, WISE/IET

-- The power of sustained learning: Exploring how year-long engineering projects can drive deeper engagement, skill development, and collaboration in STEM education with Pete Hewage, SRC Cup
+- The power of sustained learning: Exploring how year-long engineering projects can drive deeper engagement, skill development, and collaboration in STEM education with Pete Hewage and Bhakti Jena from SRC Cup

 - Why should a 10-year-old in Moss Side care?
 How do we tell more engaging stories about engineering to Key Stage 2 children?
 Led by Sarah Punshon, One Tenth Human